pivoine31/esp32-weather-epd-pvmod/README.md

 If any (wifi/location) value is defined, it is used as a default value: it is setup initially in first (wifi/location) entry and reinstated every time the parameters are reset

-Once the Web server is started, a specific icon is displayed in the upper left corner and the Web pages may be acceeded using the IP of the station as URL (HTTP, because HTTPS not supported for this purpose)
+Once the Web server is started, a specific icon (World) is displayed in the upper left corner and the Web pages may be acceeded using the IP of the station as URL (HTTP, because HTTPS not supported for this purpose)

 The Web server terminates itself after 3 min without activity (by default, see DEF_MAXACT_TIM value), when the button is pressed again, or through "exit" on Web pages

 When no Wifi network is available, and the Web button is pressed, the weather station acts as an Access Point (SSID "ESP32-Meteo", password "Weather.32"); the Web server is acceeded in this case at address 192.168.4.1 in HTTP mode (or using the mDns name).
-The  "No Wifi" page is displayed, but with an icon in the upper left indicating Web access availability
+The  "No Wifi" page is displayed, but with an icon in the upper left indicating Web access availability.
-This permits in particular to enter the wifi credentials initially
+This permits in particular to enter the Wifi credentials initially

 AUTOMATIC TIMEZONE